TheChirag356/newportfolio/src/blogs/bun-add-vs-bun-install.md

 src: '/images/bun-add-vs-bun-install.png'
 ---

-If you’ve switched to Bun, you’ve likely noticed two similar commands — bun install and bun add.
-They may look alike, but they serve different purposes depending on your workflow.
-Understanding their distinctions helps you manage dependencies efficiently and avoid confusion.
+I recently made a switch from npm to bun to try the new features.
+Saying that it's faster than npm might be an understatement but while learning advance topics regarding bun was on my todo list, understanding the distinction between two similar commands - bun install and bun add, was on my top priority list.
+They may look alike but they serve different purposes and they are pretty simple to understand.
+With this blog you will help you manage dependencies efficiently and avoid confusion.

 # 1. `bun add` - Installing new packages